1um1n0517y01/rest-api-server/README.md

 Use Login page to login.
 Use Password reset functionalityy on the Login page to send email for password reset.<br>

-In you profile page upload your picture and edit you info.<br>
+In you profile page upload your picture and edit you info.
+When you select your photo click on save settings to upload it.<br>

 Unit test command: npm run test